-What constitutes import?

 - Veterinary border inspection

-Commercial imports of dogs, cats and ferrets are only permitted from certain non-EU countries.
+Imports of dogs, cats and ferrets are only permitted from certain non-EU countries.

 The list of countries approved for imports may change whenever the decisions determining it are amended and importers are responsible for checking whether the country they intend to import from is approved.